moretrim/victoria2-troubleshooting/README.markdown

   </aside>

 Note that the game can work without user files and a fresh install starts without them.
 You might not have a `Paradox Interactive` folder at all.
+The guide covers this situation below.

 Using this guide
 ----------------